Catherine Nolin, PhD

 - Grahame Russell and I facilitated an emergency delegation to Guatemala (May 13-24, 2016) to re-examine and update documentation on four major mining struggles throughout the country, all related to Canadian (and partially American) owned mining operations.Follow the emergency delegation updates on the Emergency Delegation page

 - Updates also available on Facebook and Twitter

 Teaching Awards: I have received the following awards: 2013 Award for Teaching Excellence in Geography from the Canadian Association of Geographers (CAG); the 2009 J. Alistair McVey Award for Teaching Excellence from the Western Division of the Canadian Association of Geographers (WDCAG); and the 2007 UNBC Excellence in Teaching Award Recipient.

-Graduate Studies: I am a member of the following Graduate Programs: Natural Resources and Environmental Studies (MA NRES - Geography stream & PhD program) & Interdisciplinary Studies (MA)
+Graduate Studies: I am a member of Graduate Program in Natural Resources and Environmental Studies (MA NRES - Geography stream & PhD program)